una/personal-goals/README.md

 - [ ] Use CSSNext PostCSS plugin for something
 - [ ] Make a JavaScript Game
 - [ ] Finish an [Algorithms]((http://livestream.com/accounts/4894689/events/4497664)) online course
-- [ ] Play around with CSS Transforms for fun
+- [x] Play around with CSS Transforms for fun
 - [ ] Do something with youmightnotneedjavascript.com
 - [ ] New version of Happy Moments for 2016
 - [ ] Create a typeface
 - [x] Build a project using ES6 best practices
 - [ ] Build an E-Card generator API
+- [ ] Make an electron app

 ### Backlog: Side Projects & Other Ideas
 - [Apps & Other Projects](https://github.com/una/personal-goals/blob/master/ideas-and-misc/app-ideas.md)